 What additional resource can help me find a job?

 - Job Accommodation Network (JAN) is a source for free, expert, and confidential guidance on workplace accommodations and disability employment issues.
 JAN also helps people with disabilities enhance their employability and shows employers how to capitalize on the value and talent that people with disabilities add to the workplace.

 - Linking Employment, Abilities, and Potential (LEAP) serves people with disabilities in northeast Ohio and promotes self-determination, peer support and self-advocacy which leads to empowerment, independence and inclusion.
 LEAP offers an individualized job-search plan and services to help build skills for maximized independence.

 - Opportunities for Ohioans with Disabilities is a state agency that partners with Ohioans with disabilities to achieve quality employment and independence through its Bureau of Vocational Rehabilitation (BVR) and other services.

 When can an employer ask about medical documentation?

 Contact JAN directly for specific situations and read the EEOC’s Enforcement Guidance on Disability-Related Inquiries and Medical Examinations and Pre-employment Disability-Related Questions and Medical Examinations for an overview.
 Also, see JAN’s Medical Inquiry Response to an Accommodation Request.

 How can I improve my interviewing skills?

 Dress professionally and go alone, unless you are blind when guide dogs are appropriate.
 Be prepared to answer questions about your qualifications for the position in which you’re applying.
-Meet with a career expert for a mock interview or practice from home using Interview Stream.
+Meet with a Career Advisor for a mock interview or practice from home using Interview Stream.